skielo/WordFinder/README.md

 > Once the application started you need to use an external tool to comunicate with it.
 I recomend to use [POSTMAN](https://www.postman.com/).

 The REST API application has two endpoints:
-- *_api/init_*
+- *_api/board/init_*
-- *_api/find_*
+- *_api/board/find/{uid}_*

 In the first method you need to provide a json array with the board.
 Same constrains as the application console.
 This will initialize the board on the API application.
+It will also return you an UiD that you wil need to use to call the second method.

 ***If you call the second method before call the init the application it's going to response an 204 http response code***.

-The second method you need to post the words stream as a json array.
+The second method you need to post the words stream as a json array and using into the url the UiD you got in the previous step.

+##### Disclaimer:
+*** The REST API does not have any security at all.
+The implementation it's open for the sake of a demo application.
+The whole application it's a POC to prove knowledge over the technologies.
+This software is not PRODUCTION READY.***